List of actors nominated for Academy Awards for non-English performances: Statistics

 Sophia Loren and Marion Cotillard are the only actresses to win an Academy Award for Best Actress for non-English language performances—Italian and French, respectively.
-Cotillard is the only actor to receive two Oscar nominations for foreign films without having either of her films nominated for an Academy Award for Best Foreign Language Film.
-She is also the only actor to be nominated for a Belgian film (Two Days, One Night).
+Cotillard is the only actor to receive two Oscar nominations for foreign films without having either of her films nominated for an Academy Award for Best Foreign Language Film, and she is also the only actor to be nominated for a Belgian film (Two Days, One Night (2014)).

 Roberto Benigni is the only actor to win an Academy Award for Best Actor for a non-English language performance.
 In supporting categories, Robert De Niro and Benicio Del Toro are the only two Supporting Actors to win for non-English performances, while Youn Yuh-jung and Zoe Saldaña are the only two Supporting Actress winners.
 Each of these actors’ performances were from Best Picture nominees—except for De Niro, whose film The Godfather Part II (1974) won Best Picture.

-Twelve actors have been nominated for Sign Language performances: Jane Wyman for Johnny Belinda; Patty Duke for The Miracle Worker; Alan Arkin for The Heart Is a Lonely Hunter; John Mills for Ryan's Daughter; Marlee Matlin for Children of a Lesser God; Holly Hunter for The Piano; Samantha Morton for Sweet and Lowdown; Rinko Kikuchi for Babel, Sally Hawkins for The Shape of Water; both Riz Ahmed and Paul Raci for Sound of Metal; Troy Kotsur for CODA.
+Fifteen actors have been nominated for Sign Language performances: Jane Wyman and Lew Ayres for Johnny Belinda; Patty Duke for The Miracle Worker; Alan Arkin for The Heart Is a Lonely Hunter; John Mills for Ryan's Daughter; Lily Tomlin for Nashville; Marlee Matlin, William Hurt, and Piper Laurie for Children of a Lesser God; Holly Hunter for The Piano; Samantha Morton for Sweet and Lowdown; Rinko Kikuchi for Babel; Sally Hawkins for The Shape of Water; Riz Ahmed and Paul Raci for Sound of Metal; and Troy Kotsur for CODA.
 All used American Sign Language—except for Mills, who used British Sign Language; Kikuchi, who used Japanese Sign Language; and Hunter, who utilized a blended sign language consisting of American, British, Russian, Indigenous, and several newly devised signs created specifically for her character.

+In 2026, a record four primarily non-English language performances were nominated for the 98th Academy Awards: Wagner Moura for The Secret Agent (2025) (Portuguese); and Renate Reinsve, Inga Ibsdotter Lilleaas, and Stellan Skarsgård for Sentimental Value (2025) (Norwegian, Norwegian, and Swedish, respectively).
+The previous record of three was set in 1976.